 Shop our Buffalo farmers markets like a pro.
 Every May through October, farmers markets pop up all over some of our favorite neighborhoods and they are filled with delicious fruits, vegetables and artisanal goods.
 Truly the heart of the community, farmers and artisans gather with the area’s residents to celebrate the summer’s bounty.
 It’s full-green ahead and here are the top fresh picks for the best local farmers markets.

 Elmwood/Bidwell Market, 8AM – 1PM, Bidwell Pkwy at Elmwood Ave, Buffalo

 Elmwood Village’s farmers market is located in Bidwell Park, a beautiful strip of parkway that’s right in the center of the Elmwood Village shopping district, which was named by the American Planning Association as one of the country’s 10 best neighborhoods.
-Start your morning off with a baked goods from Breadhive, confections from Butter Block, and pickles from Barrel + Brine.
+Start your morning off with a baked goods from Breadhive, confections from local bakeries, and local honey, meats and more.
 The market sports some of the best-of-the best veggies and fruit and fragrant floral arrangements.

 Williamsville Farmers Market, 8AM – 1PM, 5583 Main St, Williamsville

-This farmers market recently moved to Amherst Town Hall on Main Street.
 At the market, you’re met with live jazz or folk music, kids playing and families enjoying the sunny day under the green canopy of lush trees.
-Grab a freshly made donut at Duke’s Donuts and a coffee from Kornerstone Coffee and peruse the locally grown fruits and vegetables, locally made sausage, natural fed beef, local wine, fresh cut flowers, herbs, breads, pies and more.
+Grab a freshly made baked good and a coffee in the early hours and peruse the locally grown fruits and vegetables, locally made sausage, natural fed beef, local wine, fresh cut flowers, herbs, breads, pies and more.
 Spend the morning or the whole day by bringing a picnic lunch and chilling in nearby Glen Park.
 This site offers a playground for the kids, picnic tables and the sparkling waters of Ellicott Creek that surround the island.

 Partake in the fresh local strawberries, asparagus, jams and crafts of nearly 30 local vendors at New York State’s only “Rails to Trails” farmers market.
 Keep an eye on the Clarence Hollow Farmers Market’s special events too, which promise fun for the whole family.